broadinstitute/gatk/docs/CNV/howtogcnv.md

 The tutorial uses default GermlineCNVCaller modeling parameters.
 However, researchers should expect to tune parameters for data, e.g. from different sequencing technologies.
 For tuning, first consider the [_coherence length_](http://singlephoton.wikidot.com/laser-light) parameters, _p-alt_, _p-active_ and the _psi-scale_ parameters.
 These hyperparameters are just a few of the plethora of adjustable parameters GermlineCNVCaller offers.
 Refer to the [GermlineCNVCaller tool documentation](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_hellbender_tools_copynumber_GermlineCNVCaller.php) for detailed explanations, and ask on the [GATK Forum](https://gatkforums.broadinstitute.org/gatk/discussions) for further guidance.

 The tutorial illustrates one set of parameter changes for WGS data provided by [@markw](https://gatkforums.broadinstitute.org/gatk/profile/markw) of the GATK SV (_Structural Variants_) team that dramatically increase the sensitivity of calling on the tutorial data.
-[Section 6](#6) and [Notebook#11686](https://gatkforums.broadinstitute.org/gatk/discussion/11686/) compare the results of using default vs. the increased-sensitivity parameters.
+[Blog#XXX]() and [Notebook#11686](https://gatkforums.broadinstitute.org/gatk/discussion/11686/) compare the results of using default vs. the increased-sensitivity parameters.
 Given the absence of off-the-shelf filtering solutions for CNV calls, when tuning parameters to increase sensitivity, researchers should expect to perform additional due diligence, especially for analyses requiring high precision calls.

 **WGS parameters that increase the sensitivity of calling from [@markw](https://gatkforums.broadinstitute.org/gatk/profile/markw)**